Endometriosis – Diagnosis, Symptoms, and Treatment

 - Danocrine (Danazol) – not commonly used due to androgenic side effects

 The first-line treatment of the condition typically includes a combined estrogen and progestin contraceptive.
-These are well tolerated and generally affordable – they also provide additional benefits such as a reduced risk of ovarian and endometrial cancer.
+These are well tolerated and generally affordable – they also provide additional benefits such as a reduced risk of ovarian and endometrial cancer and prevention of unplanned pregnancy.
 These agents come in a variety of forms including pills, transdermal patches, and vaginal rings.
 One example is Mirena (levonorgestrel) an intrauterine device.
+Hormone based treatments always carry a mild risk of blood clots in the legs that can lead to pulmonary embolism.
+This risk can be increased by certain genetic and medical conditions and should be discussed with your physician.

 Patients with mild to moderate pelvic pain may benefit from the addition of a nonsteroidal anti-inflammatory drug (NSAID).
 Women with severe symptoms that are unresponsive to the aforementioned strategies often benefit from the use of gonadotropin-releasing hormone (GnRH) agonists.
 Those with refractory symptoms are frequently prescribed an aromatase inhibitor.
+These medications have an increased risk of side effects compared to more common medications and are generally only used after failing multiple other treatments.
 Surgical resection of the ectopic endometrial tissue is typically the last resort.

 - Practice Committee of the American Society for Reproductive Medicine.
 Treatment of pelvic pain associated with endometriosis: a committee opinion.
 Fertil Steril 2014; 101:927. - https://www.ncbi.nlm.nih.gov/pubmed/24630080